-Students enrolled in the trades programs are expected to adhere to their program dress code.
+Students enrolled in trades programs are expected to adhere to their program dress code.

-Students who violate the dress code policy may be prohibited from attending school or campus-related activities.
+Students dressed inappropriately or who do not follow the dress code, including standards above for personal hygiene and accessories, may be prohibited from attending classes.
 Those who disregard the dress code will be warned.
-If the problem persists, students may be dismissed from Fortis Institute.
+If the problem persists, the student may be dismissed from Fortis Institute.
+Questions should be addressed to the specific program director.